reactive-react/xreact/README.md

 ## Why

-Redux is awesome, but if you're big fan of Functional Reactive Programming, you would've imaged all state, user events, actions and data are Streams, then we can map,filter,compose, combine those streams to React state stream.
-How awesome will it be.
+Redux is awesome, but if you're big fan of Functional Reactive Programming, you would've imaged all user events, actions and data are Streams, then we can map,filter,compose, combine those streams to React state stream.

 ## How
 there's only 3 things you should notice when using `react-most`